 So there you go.
 That’s how you get a slightly better rate when you want to buy L$.

 Is it worth the extra hassle?
-Is a difference of L$224 on a $10 purchase (based on the screenshots above) worth the extra effort?
+Is a difference of a few L$ on a $10 purchase worth the extra effort?
 Well, only you can answer that question.